jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/customer-scenario.md

 ### Estimate the cost increase owing to countries needing to align infrastructure with new global standards

-- The customer needs to provide information here, list the 8 countries, and get an anecdotal view of the state of their IT, as in this example
+- The customer needs to provide information here, list the 8 countries, and get an anecdotal view of the state of their IT, as in this example:
   - United Kingdom, 25% IT spend, aligned to global standards, no adjustment up needed
   - France, 13% IT spend, aligned to global standards, no adjustment up needed
   - Spain, 10% IT spend, aligned to global standards, no adjustment up needed